Introduction

 Annuities are complex products, and many advisors try to missell them without properly understanding the buyer’s needs.
 Thus, you must educate yourself on these products and not solely depend upon the annuity agent’s high-pressure sales pitch.

 This article discusses an in-depth review of the American Equity IncomeShield 10 Fixed Indexed Annuity.
-The American Equity IncomeShield 10 is a deferred, fixed-indexed annuity that could be a suitable choice for individuals seeking to leave a legacy, secure lifetime income, and preserve principal safety.
+The American Equity IncomeShield 10 is a deferred, fixed-indexed annuity that could be a suitable choice for individuals seeking to leave a legacy, secure lifetime income, preserve principal safety, and access robust indexing options.
 After extensive research and due diligence, I have provided an in-depth and unbiased analysis of this plan.

 The review of the American Equity IncomeShield 10 Fixed Indexed Annuity will be broken into multiple subcategories: